Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Methodology

-Images are captured using a hand-held flash stereo camera \cite{9636542} as seen in Fig. \ref{fig:inhand_camera}.
+~ Images are captured using an in-hand version of the illumination-invariant flash stereo camera presented by Silwal \textit{et al.} \cite{9636542}.
 Stereo camera systems are commonly used in agriculture to extract 3D information as a result of their reliability and low cost.
-They resolve finer details compared to systems that use LiDAR \cite{lidar_0, lidar_1, lidar_2}, and flash-based system are more resilient to varying illumination conditions where RGB-D sensors inconsistently perform \cite{on_tree, gongal}.
+They resolve finer details compared to systems that use LiDAR \cite{lidar_0, lidar_1, lidar_2}, and flash-based systems are more resilient to varying illumination conditions (Fig.~\ref{fig:inhand_camera} c-d) where RGB-D sensors inconsistently perform \cite{on_tree, gongal}.

-To facilitate data collection, we designed a custom setup that consists of a stereo camera connected via USB to a laptop to save the captured images.
+To facilitate data collection, we designed a custom setup that consists of the stereo camera connected via USB to a laptop to save the captured images.
 A phone is mounted on the back and connected via USB-C to the same laptop to allow the user to visualize and assess the quality of the images in real-time.

-Our apple fruitlet sizing pipeline is based on that presented by Qadri \cite{Qadri}.
-Fruitlets are detected, segmented, and sized by fitting an ellipse.
-The diameter of each fruitlet is calculated using the minor axis of the fit ellipse and the extracted disparity values.
-An overview of our system is presented in Fig. \ref{fig:base_sizing_pipeline}.
+When imaging, one to two images per cluster are captured per day.
+The reason for this is because we want to limit both the amount of time apple growers need to spend in the field acquiring images and the computational time required to post-process the data.
+Taking many images or long video sequences significantly adds time to both processes, which results in reduced benefit.
+Ideally, one image per cluster is taken, but two images are used when not every fruitlet is visible in a single image as a result of occlusions.